jasonoh1998/CS411-A5Team4/docs/Assignment2.md

 "As a user, I want to be able to personalize the generated lyrics based on my own inputs."

 ### Happy Path:
-- User opens the Spotify lyric generator application
+- User opens the lyric generator application
 - User inputs the keywords or phrases they would like to be included in the lyrics then save it
 - User can edit or customize the lyrics and access them (same storage as User Story 2)
 - This saved lyrics will be displayed on a seperate tab distinct from the main page